JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 ```
 ![reroot net7taxa 1](../assets/figures/reroot_net7taxa_1.svg)

-Let's imagine that the A1 and A2 are our outgroups, and we estimated the network above.
+Let's imagine that A1 and A2 are our outgroups, and we estimated the network above.
 According to this network, time must flow from the hybrid node towards A1 and A2.
 So any attempt to reroot the network with A1 as outgroup, or with A2 as outgroup,
 or with the A clade (on edge 11), will fail with a `RootMismatch` error: